FREDVUNI/capstone-javascript/README.md

 # Online Shop with User Registration, Login, and Shopping

 This is an online shop developed using HTML, CSS, and JavaScript.
 The shop allows users to register, login, and shop for products.
-All data is stored in the browser's local storage.
+All data is stored in the browser's localStorage.

 ## Features